-NUR237 Acute Care Nursing III
+NUR 237 - Acute Care Nursing III

 The focus of this course is to provide client-centered care to clients with acute, chronic, and complex healthcare needs across the life span.
 The elements of evidence-based practice will be utilized to enhance the plan of care.
 Students are given the opportunity to gain cognitive, affective, and psychomotor skills in the delivery of client care to patients with neurological, sensory, and respiratory disorders.
 Many of the patients may be more critically ill than those previously encountered.
-Students will continue to be introduced to the skills of intravenous therapy, phlebotomy, and electrocardiogram tracing.
-Nurse-incharge assignments will begin in this course and continue through the end of the program in NUR238.
+Students will continue to be introduced to the therapy, phlebotomy, skills of intravenous and electrocardiogram tracing.
+Nurse-in-charge assignments will begin in this course and continue through the end of the program in NUR238.
 Available sources of informatics will be utilized in the care setting to organize and manage client care.
+Prerequisite: NUR206, NUR207, NUR236

-NUR238 Role Transition
+NUR 238 - Role Transition